 |Water (0.33 liter bottle)||0.28 $|

 These would be the average cost of living when living in Chiang Mai.
-Consider all your options as there is a large expat community in Chiang Mai no different to Pattaya without the nightlife and massive amounts of tourists.
+Consider all your options as there is a large expat community in Chiang Mai no different to retiring in Pattaya without the nightlife and massive amounts of tourists.
 If you wish to retire in Thailand, then see the rest of these articles to show you different cost of living in Thailand as well as how to open a bank account and apply for a drivers licence in Thailand.